levoxtrip/PKB/docs/topics/be.md

 # Be

+Serving: Do good deeds for others.

+Belonging: Feel like a part of something bigger.

+Connect with other people

 ## Bad day
 When you have a bad day - make that somebody else has a great day.
 Use your suffering into service - doing something good for something else.